Eavesdown Docks Rock Climbing

 The Eavesdown Docks area stretches from a short, south-facing wall that is the right side of an east-facing gully, around the arete defining the end of the gully to a north-facing, overhanging section of stone, followed by lower-angled, taller, north-facing rock until interrupted by a talus slope.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Eavesdown Docks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Eavesdown Docks: